-Detailed dissemination □ Yes X No plan required General Objective To identify movements intentions amongst IDP households living in formal camps, out- of-camp or in informal sites so as to inform planning by Iraq CCCM Cluster and other humanitarian actors in promoting safe and voluntary returns.
+Detailed dissemination □ Yes X No plan required General Objective To identify may amonto intentions amongst IDD have shall a living informal samps, out General Objective To identify movements intentions amongst IDP households living in formal camps, out- of-camp or in informal sites so as to inform planning by Iraq CCCM Cluster and other humanitarian actors in promoting safe and voluntary returns.
+Specific Objective(s) Humanitanian actors in promoting sale and voluntary returns.
 Specific Objective(s) Understand movement intentions of IDP households.
-Needs and vulnerabilities that may influence choices to return, resettle, or remain.
-Support evidence-based advocacy efforts related to site closure and returns, in particular in situations where forced evictions may be occurring.
-Research Questions Intentions Assessment: 1.
-What are the movement intentions of IDP households, within the next three and twelve months? a) What is the displacement profile of IDP households? b) What proportion of households intend to return, relocate, or remain in their current location? c) Over what timeframe do households intending to move plan to do so?d) Where do households intending to move plan to re-locate or return to (both in d) Where do households intending to move plan to re-locate or return to (both in terms of geographic location, and whether they intend to return to their own home)?
-2. Understand how IDP households perceive conditions in their area of origin (AoO)? a) What type of information do households receive about their AoO, and from which sources? b) What services and infrastructure to IDP households understand to be available in their AoO? c) Do households consider their AoO to be safe? bo households consider their 7.00 to be sale: 3.
-What factors affect IDP intentions to return to their area of origin (AoO)? a) How do movement intentions vary according to AoO and area of displacement?
-3.0p.860 4.
-What factors affect IDP intentions to move to a new location, different from their AoO? a) What are the primary reasons why IDP households intend to move to a new location? b) What services and infrastructure to IDP households understand to be available in their intended place of relocation? c) Do households consider their intended place of relocation to be safe?
-Goographia Cayarara The intentions assessment will run consurrent with a related current and Geographic Coverage The intentions assessment will run concurrent with a related survey assessment and will assess the associated geographic coverage.
+Understand needs and vulnerabilities that may influence choices to return, resettle, or remain.
+Support evidence-based advocacy efforts related to site closure and returns, in particular in situations where forced evictions may be occurring. parasalar mondanoro moro construire may se security g Research Questions Intentions Assessment: 1.
+What are the movement intentions of IDP households, within the next three and twelve months? a) What is the displacement profile of IDP households? b) What proportion of households intend to return, relocate, or remain in their current location? c) Over what timeframe do households intending to move plan to do so? d) Where do households intending to move plan to re-locate or return to (both in terms of geographic location, and whether they intend to return to their own home)?
+2. Understand how IDP households perceive conditions in their area of origin (AoO)? a) What type of information do households receive about their AoO, and from which sources? b) What services and infrastructure do households understand to be available in their AoO? c) To what extent do households consider their AoO to be safe?
+3. What factors affect IDP intentions to return to their area of origin (AoO)? a) How do movement intentions vary according to AoO and area of displacement? displace in one 4.
+What factors affect IDP intentions to move to a new location, different from their AoO? a) What are the primary reasons why households intend to move to a new location? b) What services and infrastructure to households understand to be available in their intended place of relocation? c) To what extent do households consider their intended place of relocation Geographic Coverage to be safe?
+The intentions assessment will run concurrent with a related survey assessment and Geographic Goverage will assess the associated geographic coverage.
 This could vary according to the population of interest, which includes: formal camps, informal sites, and out-of-camp IDP populations.
-In general, however it is intended that intentions surveys will support nation wide assessments.
-Sacandary data saurasa Secondary data sources Population data e.g. IOM Integrated Location Matrix (ILA) or Displacement Tracking Matrix (DTM) Tracking Matrix (DTM).
+In general, however it is intended that intentions surveys will run alongside nationwide assessments.
+Secondary data sources · · · Joed adia dodi dod Tracking Matrix (DTM).